 - The Statement of Net Position reports assets and deferred outflows, liabilities and deferred inflows and the difference between them.
-The entire equity section is combined to report total Net Position and displayed in three broad components net investment in capital assets; restricted net position; and unrestricted net position. - The Statement of Revenues, Expenses and Changes in Net Position present the results of the business activities over the course of the fiscal year and information about how the Net Position changed during the year.
+The entire equity section is combined to report total net position and displayed in three broad components net investment in capital assets; restricted net position; and unrestricted net position. - The Statement of Revenues, Expenses and Changes in Net Position present the results of the business activities over the course of the fiscal year and information about how the net position changed during the year.
 Revenues and expenses are categorized as either operating or non-operating based upon definitions provided by GASB's 33 and 34.
 Operating revenue consists of tipping fees, recycling fees, mulch revenue, and other miscellaneous fees.
 Nonoperating revenues consist of net increase in fair value of investments, interest income, gains on disposals of property and equipment, and miscellaneous income.

 One of the main goals of these two statements is to report the Authority's net position and changes that affected net position during the fiscal year.
 The change in the Authority's net position is one way to measure the Authority's financial health, or financial position.
 Increases and decreases in net position are indicators of whether the Authority's financial health is improving or deteriorating.
 These statements allow readers to answer the question: "Is the Authority's financial position, as a whole, better or worse as a result of the year's activities?"
-As noted in the financial statements, the Authority's financial condition improved by \$760,849 during the fiscal year.
-This improvement was largely due to a \$969,341 reduction in total landfill closure liability costs and reduced operating expenses realized by converting the Authority's transportation system from rail haul to trucking.
+As noted in the financial statements, the Authority's financial condition deteriorated by \$1,386,933 during the fiscal year.
+This decrease was largely due to a \$2,172,148 increase in total landfill closure liability costs.